Windows Server 2008 (R2) End of Life | What to Do Now?

 Microsoft announces Windows Server 2008 (R2) end of life date once again.
 The first end of date would be Jan 13, 2015, also known as Mainstream Support end date.
 This time, the end of date is Jan 14, 2020, which is Extended Support end date.

-The end of Mainstream Support means that that Microsoft will no longer improve the product, accept warranty claims, or provide non-security hot fixes.
-While the end of Extended Security Updates means that bug fixes and security updates will no longer available.
+The end of Mainstream Support means that Microsoft will no longer improve the product, accept warranty claims, or provide non-security hotfixes.
+While the end of Extended Security Updates means that bug fixes and security updates will no longer be available.
 Here is some information on Server 2008 (R2) Service Pack 1/2 lifecycle start and end dates.

 Lifecycle Start Date

-In general, regular updates (free security updates on-premises, non-security updates, free support options and online technical content update) are not provided any more, which indicates the real end of one operating system.
+In general, regular updates (free security updates on-premises, non-security updates, free support options, and online technical content updates) are not provided anymore, which indicates the real end of one operating system.

 In fact, not only Windows Server 2008, some other systems have also been announced the end of active support and security support, you can click here to check.

-As mentioned earlier, from January 14, 2020, Microsoft will not provide any security updates and vulnerability patches, therefore your computer will be more volnerable to security risks.
-EternalBlue and BlueKeep are 2 powerful vulnerabilities cyber criminals frequently exploit in the recent years, which lead to huge data loss.
+As mentioned earlier, from January 14, 2020, Microsoft will not provide any security updates and vulnerability patches, therefore your computer will be more vulnerable to security risks.
+EternalBlue and BlueKeep are 2 powerful vulnerabilities cyber criminals frequently exploited in recent years, which have led to huge data loss.
 WannaCry in 2017 is the most typical example.

 In addition, there are some common risks you need to know: